microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/app-only/06-extend-app.md

 ## Choose an API

 Find an API in Microsoft Graph you'd like to try.
 For example, the [Create event](/graph/api/user-post-events) API.
-You can use one of the examples in the API documentation, or you can customize an API request in Graph Explorer and use the generated snippet.
+You can use one of the examples in the API documentation, or you can customize an example.

 ## Configure permissions